mongodb/specifications/source/compression/OP_COMPRESSED.rst

 Terms
 =====

-*Compressor* - A compression algorithm, such as snappy or zlib.
+*Compressor* - A compression algorithm.
+There are currently three supported
+algorithms: snappy, zlib and zstd.

 Specification
 =============